BG-git-admin/moodle-block_bgwidget/README.md

-# BG Widget #
+# BG Widget

-TODO Describe the plugin shortly here.

-TODO Provide more detailed description here.
+BG Widget is a Moodle plugin that allows users to communicate with BotGenes bots directly from a block on their Moodle site.
+This plugin is ideal for educational institutions and organizations looking to integrate chatbot capabilities into their learning platform.

+## Description

+The BG Widget plugin seamlessly integrates into Moodle and provides an interactive chat interface that allows users to send messages and receive responses from BotGenes bots.
+The bots can assist users with frequently asked questions, provide technical or educational support, and much more.

+### Subscription Requirements

+To use the BG Widget, an active subscription with BotGenes is required.
+This subscription provides access to the chatbot services and the API necessary for communication between Moodle and the bots.
+For more information about subscriptions, please visit [BotGenes](https://www.botgenes.com).

+## Installation

-## Installing via uploaded ZIP file ##
+### Installation via ZIP file

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
 2. Upload the ZIP file with the plugin code.
-You should only be prompted to add extra details if your plugin type is not automatically detected.
+You will only be prompted to add additional details if the plugin type is not automatically detected.
-3. Check the plugin validation report and finish the installation.
+3. Review the plugin validation report and complete the installation.

-## Installing manually ##
+### Manual Installation

-The plugin can be also installed by putting the contents of this directory to
+The plugin can also be installed by placing the contents of this directory in:

     {your/moodle/dirroot}/blocks/bgwidget

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.
+Then log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.

-Alternatively, you can run
+Alternatively, you can run:

     $ php admin/cli/upgrade.php

 to complete the installation from the command line.

-## License ##

-2024 Franco Muzzio <franco.muzzio@botgenes.com>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.